-Australian blogger Yang Hengjun, also known as Yang Jun, is being held in pretrial detention in China on espionage charges.
+Australian blogger Yang Hengjun, also known as Yang Jun, is being held in China on espionage charges.
 Guangzhou police arrested Yang, a former Chinese diplomat turned blogger and political commentator, on January 19, 2019.
+He was tried in 2021 but no verdict has been publicized.

 Police detained Yang on January 19, 2019, at the Guangzhou airport, according to news reports.
 Authorities gave no explanation for his detention until August 27, when Chinese Foreign Ministry spokesperson Geng Shuang told reporters that the National Security Bureau in Beijing had formally arrested Yang on espionage charges, according to the state-run newspaper People’s Daily and CNN.